 Sujata is a Member of Clark Hill, PC and Co-Founder of SABA-Austin.
 Sujata primarily focuses her practice on all aspects of employment-based immigration and I-9 compliance for large corporations, as well as small to medium sized businesses.
 She is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.

 Jolsna is a former president of the South Asian Bar Association of North America and SABA Foundation.
 She is the President and Board Chair for The Rosendin Foundation, the charitable arm of premier national design-build/design-assist electrical contractor Rosendin and Modular Power Solutions.
 Jolsna is licensed in California and Texas.
 She is civically engaged through the Junior League of Austin, is President-Elect of NAWIC Austin Chapter #7, and Chairs the City’s Public Safety Civil Service Commission.
 She received her J.D. from American University Washington College of Law and her BBA from the University of Texas at Austin.

 Leena is proud to be an Austinite as she grew up in Austin, Texas.
-She is an Assistant General Counsel at the Employees Retirement of Texas.
+She is an Assistant General Counsel at the Teachers Retirement System.
 Her principal area of practice is Administrative Law with experience in Open Records and Open Meetings.
 She received her J.D. from the University of Texas at Austin.